ccao-data/data-architecture/dbt/models/iasworld/columns.md

   so we don't know much about it yet, but we know it should be present for all PINs in an assessment year once second installment bills have mailed for that year.
+- `TAX CALC` = A stamp placed by the Treasurer when they calculate 1st installment tax bills.
 {% enddocs %}

 ## prodamage